 Although most breast cancers occur in women, about 0.5% - 1% of breast cancers occur in men.
 The diagnosis and treatment are exactly the same as for women, as it is, to all intents and purposes, the same disease.
-Up to 250 men are diagnosed with breast cancer each year in the UK.
+Breast cancer is very rare in men, with nearly 400 men diagnosed each year compared to 54,800 women, according to Cancer Research UK.

 The causes of breast cancer in men are not known.
 It is very rare in men under 60.
 It is also more common in men who have had several close members of their family, male or female, diagnosed with breast cancer: